27–29 May 2024

 The ARC Compute Element (CE) is a distributed compute front-end on top of a conventional computing resource (e.g. a Linux cluster or a standalone workstation).
 It enables remote batch system job submission, and seamlessly handles data staging of any remote input files.
 ARC-CE’s can work in a grid of compute resources, removing the need for the end-user to specify what resource they want their job to run on.
 Direct submission to a specific HPC resource is also possible.

-ARC has been one of several recommended compute element technologies of the World Wide LHC Computing grid since 2002, and is now one of the two remaining recommended ones together with HT-Condor CE.
+ARC has been one of several recommended compute element technologies of the World Wide LHC Computing grid since 2002, and is now one of the two recommended ones together with HT-Condor CE.

 The tutorial will demonstrate the installation of ARC 7, and focusing on an ARC-CE set up for token support.